MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 ### Bill of material lines
 #
-A *bill of material lines* entity capture the details for the production bill of materials or the parts/raw materials requirement for manufacturing a product.
+A *bill of material lines* entity captures the details for the production bill of materials or the parts/raw materials requirement for manufacturing a product.

 | Attribute            | Description                                                              | Type    | Required     |
 | -------------------- |--------------------------------------------------------------------------| ------- | ------------ |